PragatiShinde16/CakeFairy-Website/README.md

 # CakeFairy Website

-# CakeFairy Website using HTML and CSS
+# CakeFairy Website using HTML and CSS.